akshaips/structure-scripts/README.md

 grid_dock_mp.py --> Make map files from gpf and docked files from dpf

 dlg_to_pdb_V2.py --> To convert dlg(output of autodock) to pdb format.
 (Autodock support files)

+## library_entry_V5

+Gromacs library entry scripts (open folder for more info)

+## protein_volume

+Grid based protein volume calculation (Just a hobby script to see how to implement 3D in scripts)